binsentsu/am43-ctrl/README.md

 # Hardware Installation
 Install the blinds and configure top and bottom positions through the BlindsEngine App.
-Retrieve the MacAddress of the device (for example by using nRF Connect app for android)
+Retrieve the MacAddress of the device (for example by using nRF Connect app for android or `sudo bluetoothctl` and `scan on`)

+# Requirements
+`sudo apt install libudev-dev`

 # Installation
 Run `npm install https://github.com/binsentsu/am43-ctrl`